sammyCHY/devops_project/Working-with-Functions/working-with-functions.md

 ```
 Lets break down this section of the code;

-- if ! command -v aws &> /dev/null;then: This line contains an if statement.
+- if !command -v aws &> /dev/null;then: This line contains an if statement.
 Here's the breakdown:

 - !: This is the logical negation operator.
 It reverses the result of a command, so ! command means "if Not".